PhilT/botsim/README.md

 ## Notes

-* Don't know how to handle commands other than PLACE having extra parameters
-* Probably additional error handling on input depending on how badly typed commands should be handled (e.g. throwing an error, ignoring or best effort)
+* Probably additional error handling on input depending on how invalid commands should be handled (e.g. throwing an error, ignoring or best effort)
 * Could allow the Tabletop size to be configured
 * I'd add Rubocop and any other linters as appropriate but didn't want to make the